 NO training, no veterinary care, no farrier work done on her feet, nor any dental work.
 She lived a solitary life in a small backyard with no other horses, and no-one caring for her, except to feed her, for her entire life.

-Our head trainer, volunteer Laura Ponter, has been working with this developmentally arrested (at about one year old) twenty-one year old fully grown mare.
+Our head trainer, has been working with this developmentally arrested (at about one year old) twenty-one year old fully grown mare.
 And the results have been extraordinary!

-Our Laura had to start with Jazz as if this was a pre-kindergarten baby with not even an alphabet to build on.
-So Laura has been teaching this very bright, and very willing middle-aged 'baby' the ropes.
+Our trainer had to start with Jazz as if this was a pre-kindergarten baby with not even an alphabet to build on.
+So we have been teaching this very bright, and very willing middle-aged 'baby' the ropes.
 From how to respect human space, to understanding basic commands, to even having a halter put on...all are being taught.

 Make no mistake...although this domestically bred mare has been in a backyard for her whole 21 years, she is NOT a tame horse.
 In many ways she is just as wild as the wild mustangs out on the range.
 She is every bit as dangerous to teach, and has to learn to offer her legs and feet for simple trimming and to accept a needle from a vet.
 She was never trained or habituated to normal human interactions, except as food service.
 In ways MORE difficult to work with because at least the wild horses experienced the herd dynamic all their lives, and social lessons that have been taught to them by the older mares in their family herd.
 Not so for Jazz.
 She was kept in solitary confinement away from the comfort and natural dynamic of a herd.
 So we have to ALSO teach her how to be a horse and to fit in with other horses...which to her were other frightening beings when she first arrived.

-After 14 days of one-on-one training and interaction with Laura—SERRA's head trainer—she felt Jazz had come far enough to finally be close to other horses.
+After 14 days of one-on-one training and interaction with SERRA's head trainer she felt Jazz had come far enough to finally be close to other horses.